hotsh/nelumba/README.md

                  published.
 salmon_url    => The url of the salmon endpoint, if one exists, for this
                  feed.
-links         => An array of Lotus::Link that adds relations to other
+links         => An array of Nelumba::Link that adds relations to other
                  resources.
-generator     => An Lotus::Generator representing the agent
+generator     => An Nelumba::Generator representing the agent
                  responsible for generating this feed.
 ```